mim/mim.github.io/t/cisc3620/lectures/10b-textureMapping.md

     * repeated
     * mirrored
   * When loading textures from an image, we need to consider that it takes a non-negligible amount of time for the image to load, and so we will need to write _callbacks_ for the _after load_ event.

+## Exercise: Build a globe

+  * In this exercise, you'll map an image of the world onto a sphere, to create a globe.
+  * Start from [this codepen](https://codepen.io/asterix77/pen/JjYEawa), and you will use [this image URL](https://s3-us-west-2.amazonaws.com/s.cdpn.io/2999896/world.jpg)
+  * Complete the `makeGlobe()` function to create a world globe.
+  * Your solution might look like this [globe final](https://codepen.io/asterix77/pen/dyYNqLr?editors=1010)

+### Build a globe 2

+  * Suppose we instead map the below image onto the sphere
+  * Note that the top and side lines of the grid are a lighter shade of gray.
+  * _How do you think the result would appear?_
+  * View this [result](https://codepen.io/asterix77/pen/JjYEmjw?editors=1010), rotating the sphere to see the top, bottom, and sides.
+  * _Where are the_ `(s,t)` _texture coordinates equal to 0?_

+{% include figure.html url="img/grid.jpg" description="Grid to map onto sphere" classes="stretch" %}